proandceo/contal-group/README.md

 How to execute the application

 For Client
-1. Check the authorization
+1. Check the authorization<br>
     a.
-Enter the password to check the owner
+Enter the password to check the owner<br>
     b.
-Enter the amount of money to withdraw
+Enter the amount of money to withdraw<br>
     c.
-Check the balance whether the bank account has enough money or not
+Check the balance whether the bank account has enough money or not<br>
 i.
-If so, do it and reduce the amount of money from device and bank account.
-However, if failure to dispense money because of an error, the amount of available cash in device and the bank account should not be decreased ii.
-If not, show the message why it is impossible to do it.
+If so, do it and reduce the amount of money from deviceService and bank account.
+However, if failure to dispense money because of an error, the amount of available cash in deviceService and the bank account should not be decreased<br> ii.
+If not, show the message why it is impossible to do it.<br>

 2. When this process is completed above, show the amount of withdraw money on the screen

 <img width="245" alt="image" src="https://github.com/proandceo/contal-group/assets/3205452/efb494a1-4eb5-4c3b-926a-d754590b41b9">

 Figure 3 Sequence Diagram 1

 For Administration
-1. Before initial the device, check the amount of money.
+1. Before initial the deviceService, check the amount of money.<br>
 a.
-If not enough, fill the money in and record it
+If not enough, fill the money in and record it<br>
-2. Initial Note before implementation.
+2. Initial Note before implementation.<br>
 a.
-Show how many of each type of bank note it has.
+Show how many of each type of notes it has.<br>

 <img width="245" alt="image" src="https://github.com/proandceo/contal-group/assets/3205452/1c025b21-f193-42e7-8c71-f51fb59f8f2f">